brandonjkessler/Name-Computer/README.md

 Sets the computer name to the serial number with a prefix, suffix, or both.
 Trims the name down to 15 characters to comply with Windows requirements.
 Will preserve the old name to a registry location if using parameters.
+To use you must first import the module or copy to the module directory.

 ## Parameters
 * Prefix